 For several months, I’ve been living in Mouille Point (moo-lee) situated along the Atlantic Ocean.
 It’s near Sea Point, Green Point Park, Victoria and Alfred Waterfront, and Cape Town Stadium.
-So far, Cape Town’s winter has been mild with mostly warm sunny days.
+So far, Cape Town’s winter has been mild with warm sunny days.

 Atlantic Seaboard Promenade and Green Point Park

 Mouille Point is a small active neighborhood with a paved seaboard promenade on one side and urban Green Point Park on the other.
 Every day visitors frequent the popular area, including joggers, walkers, baby strollers, skaters, and cyclists.

 Seals, penguins, endemic Heaviside’s dolphins, and even an occasional right whale visit the coastline.
 I’ve been continually entertained and amazed by Mouille Point’s sea life, sights, smells, sometimes violent surf, and indescribable sunsets!
-The Promenade is equally enchanting during clear sunny and overcast stormy days.
+The Promenade is equally enchanting during clear sunny and overcast days.

 Green Point Common lies slightly inland on the other side of Mouille Point next to Cape Town Stadium.
 The green haven includes soccer fields, duck ponds, children’s playgrounds, a golf course, and Green Point Biodiversity Garden and Urban Park.

 “The name ‘Mouille’ comes from the French word for a marine anchoring ground.
 In the 18th century ships were often swept ashore in Cape Town’s Table Bay.
 In 1743 the governor decided to build a breakwater (mouille in French) to protect anchored vessels.
 Work began when farmers who delivered goods to the city were required to load up their wagons with stones, drive out to Mouille Point, and offload them into Table Bay.”

 “Braving dangerous high seas, slaves and convicts toiled building the breakwater.
 After three years of hard labor they had completed a mere 100 m (110 yards) and the project was abandoned.
 In 1781, the French arrived and built a battery near the unfinished mouille, naming it Mouille Point Battery.”